JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ```

 In the next section, we'll discuss generic I/O strategy for reading and writing `DataFrame` objects that you can use to import and export your own data files.

 ## Querying DataFrames

+While the `DataFrames` package provides basic data manipulation capabilities, users are encouraged to use the following packages for more powerful and complete data querying functionality in the spirit of [dplyr](https://github.com/hadley/dplyr) and [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx):

+## Querying DataFrames